zhengying-liu/autodl/README.md

 ### How to participate?
 The challenge is in full preparation and more details will be announced later.

-### How to Contribute Data
+### How to contribute data?
 We encourage enterprises and research laboratories to format their own data and contribute to this challenge.
-In return, these contributors can benefit from a direct machine learning solution for their own problems, after a competitive challenge of the state of the art.
+In return, they can benefit from a direct machine learning solution for their own problems, after a competitive challenge of the state of the art.
 To contribute data, please follow the tutorial in the directory[`how_to_format_data`](https://github.com/zhengying-liu/autodl/tree/master/how_to_format_data).

 ### Usefuls links:
 - Competitions on [CodaLab](https://competitions.codalab.org/competitions/)